Maryland's Genuine Progress Indicator

 This indicator measures the cost associated with using non-renewable resources and losing natural lands.
 When we lose farmlands, wetlands, and forests we lose the future ability of these lands to produce goods and services.
 Nonrenewable resources like fossil fuels and groundwater that is used at an unsustainable rate will need to be replaced by future generations, and we account for this cost of replacement in the GPI.

 Groundwater depletion is not currently a significant problem in Maryland; only one aquifer in southern Maryland was determined to be being used at an unsustainable rate.
-Maryland forest land and coastal wetlands decreased yearly from 2012-2019.
-Freshwater wetlands increased over time, but the net value of Maryland’s natural lands was still a cost (negative value) every year.
+Maryland forest land and coastal wetlands decreased yearly from 2012-2022 at an assumed rate from federal and state data sources.
+Freshwater wetlands increased slightly over time, but the net value of Maryland’s natural lands was still a cost (negative value) every year.

-The cost of non-renewable energy depletion, as quantified by the cost of replacing the non-renewable energy use by renewable alternatives, increased by 10% over 2012-2019.
+The cost of non-renewable energy depletion, as quantified by the cost of replacing the non-renewable energy use by renewable alternatives, decreased by 25% over 2012-2019, reflecting a decline in electricity generated by fossil fuels.
+This drove an overall decrease in this category of over 17%.

 Calculation

-Methodology for the cost of nonrenewable depletion was maintained from GPI 1.0 see page, although the cost of electricity from solar and was updated to be $0.13 per kwh, to reflect current average unsubsidized cost.
+Methodology for the cost of nonrenewable depletion was maintained from GPI 1.0 (see page), although the cost of electricity from solar and was updated to be $0.13 per kwh, to reflect current average unsubsidized cost.
 Potentially unsustainable groundwater usage in the state was taken from the Maryland Geological Survey (MGS OPEN-FILE REPORT NO. 14-02-02).
 The replacement cost was estimated to be $9.61 per 1000 gallons, the current rate for high usage water customers in Charles County, the only county in Maryland projected to have potential groundwater supply problems by 2030.
 The rates of change in natural lands were derived from the same sources in the ecosystem calculation, the University of Maryland Global Forest Change) for forests and the Maryland Department of the Environment for freshwater and coastal wetlands.
 Forests increased by 1328 acres in 2012, 3670 acres in 2013 and 4,116 acres in 2014.
-Freshwater wetlands increased by 133 acres in 2012, 272 acres in 2013 and 394 acres in 2014.
+Freshwater wetlands increased by 133 acres in 2012, 272 acres in 2013 and 394 acres in 2014 but change after this point was unknown.
 Coastal wetland decreased by approximately 150 acres a year, due to sea level rise and coastal erosion.
 The value of these land types was estimated as the net present value of the ecosystem services they provide over 50 years, using a 2.5% social discount rate.